hunter-teacher-cert/sedc71900-summer-2023/syllabus.md

 1. July 21
     - Async lesson plan project work.
 1. July 24
-  - Community & Collaboration in the CS classroom.
     - Using other peoples code.
-  - Assignment: Design an experience that makes use of an existing library.
+    - Ethical issues (copying vs collaborating)
     -	Using library code
     - "thwarting" assignments
-  - Ethical issues (copying vs collaborating)
+    - Problems with using libraries in the classroom.
+    - Working with jsoup.
+    - Assignment: Design an experience that makes use of jsoup.
     - Standards
       - IC 1,2
       - CT 4
+1. July 25
+   - Community & Collaboration in the CS classroom.
    - SE techniques that can be used in the classroom
    - coding standards
    - Subgoal labeling
    - lab/assignment: Break down a CS program with subgoal labels.
    - Standards
    - CT 9
-1. July 25
-  * Working with jsoup.
-  * Problems with using libraries in the classroom.
-  * Looking at Ria Galanos' java Twitter API assignment.
 1. July 26
   - Documentation
   - Using javadoc